29 March, 2025

 With our location in the middle of the Hare Street shopping precinct, this offer of peace is available for shoppers, workers or tourists.

-People have the opportunity to light a candle and pray, to sit and think, to wander peacefully or to take in the light of the stained glass windows.
+People have the opportunity to pray, to sit and think, to wander peacefully or to take in the light of the stained glass windows.

 Ξ